Top 10 Performance Tuning Techniques for Amazon Redshift

 BEGIN; CREATE TEMPORARY TABLE my_temp_table( column_a varchar(128) encode lzo, column_b char(4) encode bytedict) distkey (column_a) -- Assuming you intend to join this table on column_a sortkey (column_b); -- Assuming you are sorting or grouping by column_b INSERT INTO my_temp_table SELECT column_a, column_b FROM my_table; COMMIT;

 You may also wish to analyze statistics on the temporary table, if it is used as a join table for subsequent queries:

-This way, you retain the functionality of using temporary tables but control data placement on the cluster through distkey assignment and take advantage of the columnar nature of Amazon Redshift through use of Column Encoding.
+This way, you retain the functionality of using temporary tables but control data placement on the cluster through distribution key assignment, and take advantage of the columnar nature of Amazon Redshift through use of column encoding.